Local, Expert Care Helps a Family Manage Multiple Injuries

 “It was more serious than we thought.
 I was surprised to learn that he would need surgery right away, under general anesthesia,” Steve says.
 “The general anesthesia was our greatest fear in the whole process.
 Luckily we had Dr. Dee, an anesthesiologist with pediatric specialty training.
 He made Jack feel very comfortable.”

-Aside from managing the anesthesia specifically for a child, Dr. Stanley Dee does things that adult anesthesiologists don’t do.
+Aside from managing the anesthesia specifically for a child, Stanley Dee, MD does things that adult anesthesiologists don’t do.
 He brings in toys and stuffed animals, rocks his infant and toddler patients and establishes trust and rapport to make the experience as non-threatening as possible.

 “Kids are entirely different,” he says.
 “Not only do they have their own unique set of fears about anesthesia and surgery, but they sense their parent’s apprehension.
 There are also lots of unfamiliar sights and sounds in the operating room.”